 Unfortunately, there isn’t a hard and fast rule.
 The answer to both questions really is, “It depends.”
 Not the answer that most want to hear.
 This conundrum is real: take too much time off, and risk loosing fitness you’ve worked so hard to gain.
 Take little (or NO) time off, continuing to train and risk the injury or illness taking too long to heal, and loosing fitness anyway.
 It’s not an easy answer.
 However, there are a few things to help narrow it down and ensure you’re able to keep maximum fitness, while allowing the body to fully recover.

 But before working out the first questions I ask myself is “WHERE do I feel ill?”
 Ask yourself, “Does it hurt in just my head, or is it anywhere below?”
-Head colds, sinus pressure, etc. are usually ok to work though according to _______.
-In fact, getting the body moving helps to improve circulation and help to break up some sinus pressure.
+Minor head colds, sinus pressure, etc. are usually ok to work though according to most medical professionals.
+In fact, getting the body moving helps to improve circulation and break up some sinus pressure.
 In addition, exercise releases ‘feel good’ endorphins, which contributes to feeling better after a workout when you’re feeling under the weather.
-However, major chest congestion, persistent sore throat, stomach pain, etc. signals that something more serious is going on and rest should probably be the right call.
+However, major chest congestion, persistent sore throat, stomach pain, etc. signals that something more serious is going on and rest should be the goal for the day.

-My second questions is : “Do I have a fever?”
+My second questions is: “Do I have a fever?”
 Most times, a fever indicates the body is already working overtime to fight against an illness of some nature.
 Overly taxing it with an additional expenditure of energy will almost certainly end poorly.
 Don’t risk even a “light” workout when you’re running a fever.
 Best to rest up and consult a Doctor.

 Finally, I ask If I’ve got a cough.
 Coughing usually indicates that the respiratory system is compromised in some way.
 It could just be mild sinus drainage, or something more severe such as bronchitis or pneumonia.
 Either way, If I’m coughing, I don’t want to do anything that will tax my cardiorespiratory system in any way.
 I may switch the workout to some some very light traditional strength training, without any high-intensity bouts.
 However, more often than not, I choose the rest option.